spectrocloud/docs-assignments/technical-writer/assignment.md

 # Debug Operations in Kubernetes

 ## Before You Begin
 - Your Pod should already be scheduled and running.
-If your Pod is not running, start with [Dedugging Pods](https://kubernetes.io/docs/tasks/debug/debug-application/)
+If your Pod is not running, start with [Debugging Pods](https://kubernetes.io/docs/tasks/debug/debug-application/)
-- For some advanced debugging steps, you will need to know on which Node the Pod is running and have shell acccess to run commands on that Node.
+- For some advanced debugging steps, you will need to know on which Node the Pod is running and have shell access to run commands on that Node.

 ## Viewing Pods and Nodes

-To view a Pod or Node, you can use the Kubernetes Commamd Line Interface (CLI) to run the following command:
+To view a Pod or Node, you can use the Kubernetes Command Line Interface (CLI) to run the following command:

 ```shell
     kubectl get pods